Social work is about people.

-- During 2018, we will work with the current regulator (the Health & Care Professions Council) to ensure a smooth transition and continue to meet with social workers operating in different settings to communicate what the change means for them.
+We will work closely with the current regulator (the Health & Care Professions Council) to ensure a smooth transition to Social Work England.

 Helping to improve the sector

-As a single-profession regulator focussed solely on social work, we will be able to use the data and evidence we gather through delivering our core regulatory functions:
+As a single-profession regulator focussed solely on social work, we will be able to utilise the data and evidence we gather through delivering our core regulatory functions:

 This will allow us to gain an expert understanding of the challenges facing the social work profession in England and enable us to feed learning back into the wider social work sector.

 Consulting with the sector